Sndrn/tech_xploration/Responsive_Web_Design/README.md

 # What I've learned
+The languages that developers use to build webpages:
+- HTML (Hypertext Markup Language) for content, and
+- CSS (Cascading Style Sheets) for design.

+## Projects
-As part of this certification, I built the following projects that you can see in CodePen:
+As part of this certification, I built the following projects that you can see in CodePen by clicking on the project name below :

 ```diff
 - IMPORTANT : those projects were made to complete the task from freeCodeCamp as EXERCISES.
 They are fictional.
 ```

 - [Survey Form](https://codepen.io/Sandant/full/podrPya)
 - [Tribute Page](https://codepen.io/Sandant/full/ZEaJebB)
 - [Technical Documentation](https://codepen.io/Sandant/full/vYWJZye)
 - [Product Landing Page](https://codepen.io/Sandant/full/BamdReY)
 - [Personal Portfolio Webpage](https://codepen.io/Sandant/full/qBVXjeV)